 Luoyang, a city of Henan Province, was once the capital city of the Eastern Han Empire (25 AD- 220 AD).
-After Eastern Han, it was still regarded as an important city of other dynasties in the old times.
+After that, it was still regarded as an important city of other dynasties in the old times.

-There are a lot of old streets which are lined with shops selling local food and souvenirs.
-Some of the streets are residential community with small stalls and old apartments lining both sides.
-The streets are still looks old.
+The area also features a folk art museum which presents paper cuttings art, local clothing, and other local artwork.
+Some of the streets are residential community with small shops and old apartments lining both sides.
+The streets still looks old.
 One special feature of the area is a Muslim community.
 Many of Luoyang’s Muslims live there.
 You could find a big Mosque and many Muslim restaurants, and you could experience the common and peaceful life of the locals.

 There are a lot of stalls selling local food, and the small restaurants put tables on the streets for customers who want to eat outside and enjoy the street view.
 You can also see many locals chatting on the street or playing table games like Mahjong.
 Take a stroll along the old street, you can also find some interesting souvenirs with reasonable price.